DThiwanka/Book-Store/README.md

 This repository contains a simple Book Store application built with the MERN stack (MongoDB, Express.js, React, and Node.js).
 It demonstrates basic CRUD (Create, Read, Update, Delete) operations for books, including functionalities like:

-* User Authentication (Login/Signup)
-* Book Listing with Filtering and Sorting
-* Book Details Page
-* Add to Cart and Checkout
-* User Orders Management

-This project is designed to be both educational and easy to use.
-It can serve as a starting point for anyone wanting to learn or explore the MERN stack.

 ## Features

 * CRUD operations for books